-There were no non-compliance cases noted in relation to our data privacy and no material complaints received regarding our services that would have significant impact during the Reporting Period.
+During the Reporting Period, no instances of non-compliance with data privacy regulations were identified, and no significant complaints were received regarding our services that could have a material impact.

 5.5.
 ANTI-CORRUPTION

 We are committed to managing our business ethically and with integrity.
 The Group has developed a series of policies and compiled code-of-conduct with respect to anti-fraud and anti-bribery, which apply to all staff-members.
 In general, we require our employees to declare any conflict of interest, to avoid any possible such conflict with sub-contractors or suppliers, organizing seminars in relation to anti-corruption and avoidance of conflict of interest for our employees.
 Meanwhile, employees are encouraged to report any concern in relation to accounting controls and audit matters to the audit committee of the Group which will review each complaint and decide how the investigation should be conducted.
 Training of anti-corruption was organized for employees during the Reporting Period.